jcbrinfo/bakfile/README.md

 **WARNING:** Some files in `/home` come from the `users` image.
 You should not edit the ownership of these files.

-1. Follow the procedure described in the “How to open a shell in the `/home` volume” section.
+1. Follow the procedure described in the “5.3.
+How to open a shell in the `/home` volume” section.

 2. Run `chown -R --from=<old owner>:<old group> <new owner>:<new group> -- <files…>`,
    replacing `<old owner>`, `<old group>`, `<new owner>` and `<new group>` by